dafkey-1.0.0b.zip (info) a zipped hfs disk image and checksum file. The disk image can be mounted with Mini vMac. Includes source code.

 Warning: you should only invoke DAFKEY in situations where Desk Accessories can be chosen from the Apple menu, otherwise unpleasant things might happen.

 The binary of the Alpha version is so far identical to the stable version above, but the source code is different, being ported to ReAsm.

-dafkey-191201.zip (16K) a zipped hfs disk image and checksum file.
+dafkey-191201.zip (info) a zipped hfs disk image and checksum file.
 The disk image can be mounted with Mini vMac.
 Includes source code.

 Here is the md5 checksum for the Alpha download, signed with Gryphel Key 5: